Elkhart Independent School District

-Elkhart Independent School District is a public school district based in Elkhart, Texas (USA).
+Elkhart Independent School District is a public school district based in Elkhart, Texas,United States.
 The district is located in southwest Anderson County and extends into northern Houston County.
 A small portion of the district extends to the city of Palestine.

-In 2023 the Girls Powerlifting team won the 3A Div 2 State Championships under the leadership of Mr. Ricardo Rodriguez and Mrs. Melissa Rodriguez.
+In 2023, the girls' powerlifting team won the 3A Div 2 state championships under the leadership of Mr. Ricardo Rodriguez and Mrs. Melissa Rodriguez.
 These coaches are known for their two state championships and a national championship.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

 The district superintendent is Dr. Lamont Smith, who was selected to lead the district in 2018.